Program Highlights for Lyon, France

 - Enjoy field trips to the French Alps and Bourgogne.

-- Take the optional tours in Marseille and the Mediterranean coast in the fall; Provence including visits to Orange, Avignon, Arles and the Camargue in the spring; or Paris during the summer sessions.
+- Take the optional tours in Marseille and the Mediterranean coast in the fall; Provence including visits to Orange, Avignon, Arles and the Camargue in the spring.

 - Walk or bike along the banks of the scenic Rhône and Saône rivers; take weekend trips to ski or snowboard in the French Alps; enjoy some of Lyon’s famous home-style cooking; explore shops and make international friends.

 Why Study In Lyon?

 Lyon is one of the most attractive cities in France, creating a fresh combination of the bustle of a large, modern, European city and the simplicity of French tradition.
 The Presqu’île of Lyon serves as the city center with towering business buildings, blocks of busy shops, and streets lined with cafés full of Lyonnais taking their afternoon break.
 The charm of the city lies in your ability to escape the crowds by turning onto a quiet cobblestone street and ducking into a small bistro, where you are sure to get a chance to practice your French.
 Spend your weekends biking or strolling along the Rhône or Saône rivers, planning a Sunday picnic with friends, or wandering through some of the most well-preserved Renaissance architecture in the world.
 Choosing a homestay while you are abroad will give you the opportunity to see into the heart of French home life, culture, and cooking.